-Nokia files new ITC complaint against Apple covering seven more patentsAlex Wagner - Deputy Managing Editor, News Desk
+Nokia files new ITC complaint against Apple covering seven more patentsAlex Wagner - Editorial Director of News and Content

 Nokia and Apple have been involved in a couple of legal bouts in the past, with the latest chapter in the story surround the ITC and its decision that Apple didn't violate any of the five patents involved in Nokia's complaint from October of last year.
 The Finnish firm announced today that it's filing another ITC complaint, claiming that "virtually all of [Apple's] mobile phones, portable music players, tablets and computers" infringe on seven Nokia patents relating to multitasking, data sync, positioning, call quality, and Bluetooth accessories.
 The addition of these seven patents means that Nokia now has 46 patents involved in its battle against Apple, many of which it says were filed up to 10 years before the iPhone came into existence.

 The legal battle between Nokia and Apple seems to be growing on a regular basis, and after the ITC's most recent ruling, it should be pretty interesting to see how it feels about Nokia's latest round of patents.
 It's tough to say exactly when we'll hear more on the suit, but when we do, you can bet that we'll let you know.